aws/Trusted-Advisor-Tools/HighUtilizationEC2Instances/README.md

 ### Step 3 Creating Instance type decider process and CloudWatch Events Rule.

 So far, we have created a gated process that will notify owner for their approval before executing EC2 resize.
-But we do not want to stop there, we would also like to automate the decission making process on deciding which EC2 instance to resize to.
-There are multiple ways this can be done, depending on requirement and how much data is available for the decission making.
+But we do not want to stop there, we would also like to automate the decision making process on deciding which EC2 instance to resize to.
+There are multiple ways this can be done, depending on requirement and how much data is available for the decision making.
 But in our scenario, we are going to take the simple approach of resizing the EC2 instance to the next level instance type within the same family. e.g: t2.micro to t2.small to t2.medium and so on.

-In this step we will be creating a Lambda Function that will be the decission maker for which EC2 instance type the automation will resize to.
+In this step we will be creating a Lambda Function that will be the decision maker for which EC2 instance type the automation will resize to.
 Our lambda function will check the instance type of the existing EC2 instance and increase the type to the next higher level in the same family.
 Once the lambda decides which EC2 instance to resize to, it will then execute the Automation Document created in previous steps.

 We will also create a CloudWatch Events rule that will capture Trusted Advisor events of "High Utilization Amazon EC2 Instances: and set it up to trigger our entire automation.

 _**Important :**_

 *The following steps must be deployed in us-east-1 region.
 This is because Trusted Advisor endpoint is only available in us-east-1 therefore events can only be captured in the region.
-Having said that, Trusted Advisor will still check and emits event for all resources in AWS Account accross all region.*
+Having said that, Trusted Advisor will still check and emits event for all resources in AWS Account across all region.*

 ![alt txt](images/step4-diag-build.png)